Olveston (house): Dunedin City Council

 The house and its contents were bequeathed to the city by Dorothy Theomin in 1966, along with an annual income of $4000.
 The council were initially opposed to accepting the gift, being concerned about ongoing maintenance costs for ratepayers.
 After lobbying by the Friends of Olveston group, a Theomin Gallery Management Committee was established and the home was opened to the public the following year.
 Besides being open for guided tours of the home and art collection, the museum runs education programmes aimed at local schools, covering domestic technology, the building and design of the house, and Edwardian games and culture.
 It may also be hired for weddings, and formal dinners in the original dining room.
 The house is also used as a venue for chamber music concerts, plays and other performances.
 The house hosts artists-in-residence including printmaker Manu Berry in 2014, and poet Ruth Arnison.

 The Friends of Olveston group wound up in 2013, having achieved its aim of 'saving Olveston'.
 The following year the Olveston Charitable Foundation was launched with the purpose of building funds to secure the home's future and avoid it becoming a "burden on the ratepayer" as desired by Dorothy Theomin.

 Olveston has between 30,000 and 40,000 visitors annually, welcoming its 1 millionth visitor in 1989, and its 2 millionth in 2018.
 It has gained Qualmark Gold status from Tourism New Zealand, an award which "recognises the best sustainable tourism businesses in New Zealand".
-In 2014 TripAdvisor named Olveston as New Zealand's top attraction, but surprisingly only 4% of visitors are from Dunedin.
+In 2014 TripAdvisor named Olveston as New Zealand's top attraction, but only 4% of visitors are from Dunedin.